zsaaad/Project-Cerberus.V1/README.md

 ### Required Environment Variables

-Create a `.env` file with your API credentials for both platforms:
+Create a `.env` file with your API credentials for all platforms:

 ```env
 # Meta Marketing API